business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Editors Score:9.4/10

-QuickBooks Online from Intuit is our pick for the best accounting software for small businesses.
-It has a range of diverse features and a user-friendly interface that makes it easy for small teams to navigate.
+QuickBooks Online is our choice for the best accounting software for small businesses.
+It boasts a range of diverse features, multiple integrations, high-level security and a user-friendly interface, making it easy for small teams to navigate.

 Thumbs Up Pros